info-201a-wi23/final-project-proposal-abigailaiyun/README.md

 > While the project idea would showcase the potential of analytics within the sport of tennis, several challenges and limitations must be addressed to ensure its broader application and impact.
 For one, the plan heavily relies on the availability and quality of historical tournament data.
 Ensuring consistent, accurate, and comprehensive data collection across various tournaments, surfaces, and player demographics could be a significant challenge.
 Incomplete or inaccurate data could severely limit the scope and reliability of results derived, undermining the entire point of analysis.

-> Furthermore, the interpretability and transparency of the statistical models and predictions made in the eventual analysis are crucial considerations.
+> Furthermore, it's important to consider the interpretability of statistical models and predictions made in the analysis.
 While these models can provide valuable insights, it’s crucial to ensure that the underlying assumptions, methodologies, and decision-making processes are transparent and easily interpretable.
 Failing to do so could result in widespread skepticism and distrust from stakeholders.
 Without clear explanations of how the analytics are derived and applied, there may be reluctance to adopt the insights and recommendations generated by the project.

 > Lastly, while we’re projecting to perform various types of statistical models and analyses based on historical ATP data, our current knowledge may not be sufficient to bring those results to fruition effectively.
 Our goals within this project are tentative and subject to change based on our understanding of data programming and the complexity of the tasks involved.
 As we progress, we may discover that our initial objectives exceed our current skill level or require more advanced techniques than anticipated.
 In such cases, we will adapt our goals to better align with our capabilities.
 Addressing these challenges proactively is crucial for ensuring the responsible and effective application of data analytics in the tennis industry.